 Working in partnership

-Increasingly, we are working together on social and environmental issues with partnerships to address issues of shared concern.
+Where opportunities for synergy exist, we work on social and environmental issues through partnerships to address issues of shared concern.

 - Nigerian Conservation Foundation and Ministry of Environment to raise awareness on environmental issues